diego2337/simplificado/README.md

 This is a simple Laravel application which uses [Nwidart Modules](https://nwidart.com/laravel-modules/v6/introduction) to decouple the application's main feature.
 Within the `Transaction` module lies all business logic to validate and transfer a given amount between users.

 ## Insomnia collection
-You can use the [Insomnia Collection](https://github.com/diego2337/simplificado/blob/develop/simplificado.json) to test the request.
+You can use this [Insomnia Collection](https://github.com/diego2337/simplificado/blob/develop/simplificado.json) to test the request.
 ## Pending

 - [X] [Logging](https://laravel.com/docs/8.x/logging).
 - [X] Unit tests for `User` and `Role` and layers (`Service`, `Repository`).
-- [ ] Feature and unit tests for `Transaction` module.
+- [X] Feature and unit tests for `Transaction` module.
 - [ ] Test timeout for `NotifierClient`.